TheGhostAnalyst/Lightshot-opener/README.md

 - Builds a Lightshot URL: `https://www.prnt.sc/<id>`
 - Opens 5 random image links in your default browser
 - Beginner-friendly and lightweight — no external libraries
+- Asks user if they want to save all generated links to a file
+- Asks user if they want to open generated link in browser
+- Added an exception for links with 404 not found
+- Used pyinputplus to give clean interface of responses

 ---